tahmid-chowdhury/SOFE4630U-MS2/README.md

       --experiment use_unsupported_python_version
     ```

-    Some of the command arguments are needed by Dataflow to process the pipeline while others as input and output are used by the wordcount code to generate a customized pipeline.
+    Some of the command arguments are needed by Dataflow to process the pipeline while others as input and output are used by the **wordcount** code to generate a customized pipeline.
 It will take minutes for Dataflow to generate worker nodes, configure them, execute the pipeline, and finally it will display **JOB_STATE_DONE**.

     ![](images/df14a.jpg)

-9. To see the details about Dataflow Job, search for **Dataflow Jobs**, then choose the first one in the list (last job).
+10. To see the details about Dataflow Job, search for **Dataflow Jobs**, then choose the first one in the list (last job).
 A diagram of the pipeline will be displayed in which each stage is named as instructed in the python file.
 Note that, the name is unique and can’t be repeated for different stages.
 Also, the job info and logs are shown which can be used to debug the job.

     ![](images/df15.jpg)

-10. Go to the bucket created in step 7 and open the file(s) started by the prefix **outputs** within a folder named **result**.
+11. Go to the bucket created in step 7 and open the file(s) started by the prefix **outputs** within a folder named **result**.
 Download the file to read it.
-11. In the GitHub repository, there is an upgrade to the wordcount script.
+12. In the GitHub repository, there is also an upgrade to the wordcount script.
 Make sure that the **PROJECT** and **BUCKET** environment variables are still existing.
 Then, clone the repository and run the updated script.
 Try to understand its function.
     ```cmd
     cd ~
     git clone https://github.com/GeorgeDaoud3/SOFE4630U-MS2.git
     cd ~/SOFE4630U-MS2/wordcount
-    PROJECT=$(gcloud config list project --format "value(core.project)")
-    BUCKET=gs://$PROJECT-bucket
     python wordcount2.py \
       --region northamerica-northeast2 \
       --runner DataflowRunner \